Red Dog for Landois

 † 1990 in New York, USA

 Red Dog for Landois is one of the rare site-specific works by the US American artist.
 He dedicated it to the activity of the Münster professor of zoology Hermann Landois (1835–1905) who devoted great enthusiasm to the founding of the Westfälischer Zoologischer Garten in Münster, the first ever zoo in Westphalia.
 It was opened in 1875 and displayed exotic animals in oriental temples and architecturally unusual edifices.
-But in 1973 the zoo had to make way for the new complex of the Westdeutsche Landesbank, in return for which it was given larger premises somewhat further from the centre on Sentruper Höhe, where Münster’s all-weather zoo still stands today.
+But in 1973 the zoo had to make way for the new complex of the Westdeutsche Landesbank, in return for which it was given larger premises somewhat further from the centre on Sentruper Höhe, where Münster’s All-Weather Zoo still is located today.
 Seen against this backdrop Haring’s red dog did not only emphasise the lacuna created by the old zoo’s disappearance.
 Rather, the moment of its “resurfacing” on the former grounds of the zoo can also be seen as an act of winning back the site and barking in protest against the newly-built office building.
 As the artist himself wrote about the project: “I wish to dedicate my sculpture to Hermann Landois and to all of the children who will never have the wonderful experience of visiting the enchanting zoo that used to stand on this site.”2

 1 Dimensions given on the website of the collection of Kunsthallte Weishaupt, the work’s current owner: http://kunsthalle-weishaupt.de/sammlung/ (last accessed: 17.05.2017) → Sammlungsschwerpunkte →Skulptur → Keith Haring, “Red Dog for Landois” (1987).